Gold eases as tariff risks fade, US$7,000 on the table

 Market watchers caution that heavy speculative bets could trigger price corrections if sentiment falters

-- Industry observers noted that gold’s record rally from 2025 has continued to piggyback on a slew of structural factors, including investor risk-hedging.
+- Industry observers note that gold’s record rally from 2025 has continued to piggyback on a slew of structural factors, including investor risk-hedging.
 PHOTO: YEN MENG JIIN, BT

-[SINGAPORE] Gold slipped as much as 1 per cent in Asian trading on Thursday (Jan 22) morning after US President Donald Trump pulled back on threats to impose tariffs on European nations, adding that a “framework of a future deal” over Greenland has been made.
+[SINGAPORE] Gold steadied on Thursday (Jan 22), paring early losses after US President Donald Trump dialled back threats to impose tariffs on European nations.

+Trump said a “framework of a future deal” over Greenland had been made during talks with Nato secretary-general Mark Rutte, though uncertainty remains over the deal’s specifics.

-The precious metal pierced the US$4,800 mark the day prior, after three days of consecutive gains on escalating concerns over the US’ bid to annex the Danish territory.
+Gold pierced the US$4,800 mark on Wednesday, hitting a new high of US$4888.21.
+Consecutive gains were fuelled by concerns over the US’ bid to annex the Danish territory; the precious metal is up about 5 per cent this week.

 Decoding Asia newsletter: your guide to navigating Asia in a new global order.
 Sign up here to get Decoding Asia newsletter.
 Delivered to your inbox.
 Free.